 2. Can you afford to adopt a pet right now?

 According to the Ontario Veterinary Medical Association handbook, in 2013, it cost Ontarians up to $2,018.49 to own an adult dog.
-These numbers include food, veterinary care and pet insurance.
+These numbers include food, veterinary care and pet insurance, (you can find sites to compare pet insurance deals online).
+The same or similar numbers can be seen all over the country and across the border as well.
 What these numbers don’t include are all the necessary pet needs you already thought of, such as training classes, licenses, grooming and toys.

 Of course there will be other expenses to add to that list, such as the replacement of damaged furniture and clothes the animal might have ruined before he/she was trained and let us not forget the investment of a pet vacuum or pet steamer.